heMinger/SSC/summary/reviews.md

 *Consequently, most of the literature limits the predicted resolution and network depth, being incapable to perform the task at the same spatial resolution as the input [36, 15, 41].*
 *This drawback has limited the deployment of such methods for real time applications i.e. augmented and virtual reality [38], robotics perception and navigation [23], scene understanding*

+# ESSCNet

+## LMSCNet

+*It is thus common to encode the latter as voxel grids processed by 3D Convolutional Neural Networks (CNNs) [11, 36, 12, 26]. *
+*This shows good results but also requires heavy computation, as the memory requirement grows cubically with the input voxel resolution [28].*
+*Consequently, most of the literature limits the predicted resolution and network depth, being incapable to perform the task at the same spatial resolution as the input [36, 15, 41].*
+*This drawback has limited the deployment of such methods for real time applications i.e. augmented and virtual reality [38], robotics perception and navigation [23], scene understanding*

 # Semantic Scene Completion Combining Colour and Depth: Preliminary Experiments

 ## See and Think: Disentangling Semantic Scene Completion